-- We are proud of our employees and volunteers, respect their views and invest in helping them meet their potential.
+- We are proud of our employees and volunteers, we respect who they are; we listen to their views and invest in helping them meet their full potential.

 - All employees and volunteers, whether part-time, full-time or temporary, will be treated fairly and with respect.
-Selection for employment, volunteering, promotion, training or any other benefit will be on the basis of aptitude and ability.
+Selection for employment, volunteering, promotion, training or any other opportunity will be solely on the basis of aptitude and ability.

-- Individuals will be helped and encouraged to develop their full potential and the talents, and resources of the workforce will be fully utilised to maximise the efficiency of the organisation.
+- Individuals will be helped and encouraged to develop their full potential and the talents.

-- Delivers services that are accessible to and meet the needs of all our patients, carers, employees and volunteers;
+- Is accessible to and meet the needs of all our patients, carers, employees, volunteers and supporters;

-- Truly represents all sections of society, valuing the contribution that employees, patients, carers and volunteers make to our mission and vision;
+- Truly represents all sections of our community, valuing the contribution that employees, patients, carers, volunteers and supporters make to our mission and vision;

-- Fosters an environment in which individual differences and the contribution of all of our employees are recognised and valued;
+- Fosters an environment in which individual differences are recognised and valued;

 - Tackles behaviours and attitudes that might contribute or reinforce the perceived or real threat of inequity and discrimination;

 - Treats everyone with fairness, understanding, dignity and respect;